ljthwe/classroom/_docs/resources/journal.md

 **Reflect on the following:**

-- How do you think government intervention impacts technology companies and their users?
+- How do you think government intervention impacts technology companies and their users?if the government go on and proceed with banned of tiktok they will mess up bussiness.
-- In your opinion, how could companies like TikTok address security concerns while continuing to operate globally?
+- In your opinion, how could companies like TikTok address security concerns while continuing to operate globally? probally have a U.S. as one of ther ceo to not get banned.
 - Imagine you’re a developer at TikTok working on a new feature to increase user privacy.
-Describe one feature or policy you would implement and why.
+Describe one feature or policy you would implement and why.just be friendly make friends but would add different things.
-- What lessons can you take from this situation to apply to your own projects in this course?
+- What lessons can you take from this situation to apply to your own projects in this course?if tiktok dont want to get banned get a U.S ceo to have as a protection of the banned.

 **Submission Instructions:**